jehasius/DRLND-Project-Navigation/Report.md

 ![alt text][image1]

 ## 4. Simulation<a name="sim"></a>
-The model was successfully trained and the agent was able to collecte the disireed amound of yellow bananas.
+The model was successfully trained and the agent was able to collect the desired amound of yellow bananas.

 ![alt text][image2]